Cornell University

 Students who are denied during early decision are not eligible to apply again under regular decision, nor can students apply to another Cornell college or school.

 While early decision acceptance to Cornell is binding, students may be eligible to be released from the early decision agreement if their financial aid award does not make a Cornell education affordable for applicants and their families.
-This applies only to students who have applied for
+This applies only to students who have applied for financial aid.

 What is Cornell looking for?